27 Popular Foods in Argentina You Have to Try

 The traditional homemade alfajor de maizena are soft cookies made of corn starch (maizena) sandwiching dulce de leche and rolled in coconut flakes.
 You can find these in bakeries.

-Argentina ice cream is insanely good, I suppose we have those Italian immigrants to thank once again!
+Argentina ice cream is insanely good and we have those Italian immigrants to thank once again.

 The best places use artisanal methods and fresh ingredients.
 Cones are served with the number of flavors you want, not scoops.

-They skillfully use a spatula to pile the helado into a dangerously high cone!
-They definitely don’t skimp on portions.
+They skillfully use a spatula to pile the helado into a dangerously high cone and they definitely don’t skimp on portions.

 5 Unexpected Regional Dishes to Try in Argentina